Financing your boat: insights from CGI Finance

 Marine mortgages

-Marine loansMarine mortgages are designed specifically for motor yacht purchases and are secured against the vessel itself.
+Marine mortgages are designed specifically for boat purchases and are secured against the vessel itself.
 They typically require a deposit – often around 30% – with terms that may extend from 10 to 15 years.
-Interest rates may be fixed or variable, and the maximum term is often influenced by the age and value of the motor yacht.
+Interest rates are typically fixed rate, but some providers work with variable rate products, and the maximum term is often influenced by the age and value of the yacht.

-There may be additional legal costs involved in securing a charge against the boat.
-As with any secured borrowing, it is important to be aware that the motor yacht may be repossessed if repayments are not maintained.
+As with any secured borrowing, it is important to be aware that the vessel may be repossessed if repayments are not maintained.

 Using property equity